evkx/evkx.github.io/content/models/rolls-royce/spectre/_index.md

 ---
 title: Rolls-Royce Spectre
 linktitle: Spectre
-description: See below for details of the different variants of Rolls-Royce Spectre
+description: "See below for details of the different variants of Rolls-Royce Spectre"
 weight: 30
 ---
 ## Rolls-Royce Spectre